farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 ## Hopes

 The `HOPE` of a character is used to represent what fuels them to achieve their goals.
-All characters have a `HOPE TRACK` that gets filled when they succeed risky actions.
-Players can then spend that `HOPE` to get bonuses when facing new challenges.
+Characters get `HOPE` when they succeed risky actions.
+Players can then decide to spend that `HOPE` to get bonuses when facing new challenges.

+The easiest way to track `HOPE` is to use physical tokens like poker chips or beads, but you can also use the `HOPE TRACK` available on the character sheet

 ## Dreams